 Evaluation should be conducted throughout the MAPP process, from the beginning of planning to the end of the action phase, so that appropriate adjustments can be made to aid the success of the effort.
 Then, as the effort goes on, evaluation should be ongoing, so that both new interventions and activities and repetitions of those already established can be as effective as possible.

-5. Make sure the community is ready to conduct a successful planning process.
+- Make sure the community is ready to conduct a successful planning process.
 The MAPP process requires partnership and collaboration, a view of health (or any other issue) that takes a community perspective, and community participation and support.
 Support from community leadership and a champion of the process – a mayor, a well-known and trusted citizen, the leader of a well-regarded institution or organization – is crucial for the effort’s success.
 Different communities are at different stages of readiness for these elements, depending on how much their members know and care about the issue at hand, how well individuals and organizations already know, trust, and collaborate with one another, and a number of other factors.
-Please see Chapter 2, Section 9: Community Readiness, for a detailed description of this concept, and for a way to assess community readiness.

 Phase 2: Visioning